hanhptm02/business-performance-dashboard/README.md

     It allows users to quickly identify top-performing and underperforming ASMs, as well as performance gaps across different KPIs.
     <img width="1353" height="790" alt="image" src="https://github.com/user-attachments/assets/13c59bd4-de82-4cb3-8a4d-4dcee85ba5a0" />

-    Moreover, it helps define the profiles of high-performing and low-performing employees based on performance evaluation criteria.
+    Moreover, it helps define the profiles of high-performing and low-performing ASMs based on performance evaluation criteria.
+After monitoring the period from January 2023 to May 2023, top-performing ASM in each month consistently led across four key criteria: number of new customers, outstanding balance of new customers, number of submitted applications, and number of approved applications.
+However, their application approval rate was slightly lower compared to other ASMs.
+This may not indicate a negative signal, but rather suggest more rigorous application screening, which helps mitigate credit risk
     <img width="1353" height="403" alt="image" src="https://github.com/user-attachments/assets/cd8a3226-08ea-4c43-9508-a5410df6efea" />

 **6. Tools**